luokf/luokf.github.io/_pages/about.md

 ---
 permalink: /
-title: "This is Kaifa Luo's personal website."
+title: "This is Kaifa Luo's homepage."
 excerpt: "About me"
 author_profile: true
 redirect_from: